dockfries/infernus-starter/readme.md

 ## Notice

 - `samp-node` requires compliance with the `cjs` specification and has been converted from `esm` to `cjs` via `rollup`.
+- dist folder is now cleared before execution so that the first run will report an error and **the service will run normally on the second restart**. since `rollup` and `nodemon` run at the same time, the server will automatically restart after `rollup` is compiled, so running dev will start the server twice.